axuno/MailMergeLib/README.md

 # MailMergeLib
-MailMergeLib is a SMTP mail client library which provides comfortable mail merge capabilities for text, inline images and attachments, as well as good throughput for sending mail messages.
+MailMergeLib is a SMTP mail client library which provides comfortable mail merge capabilities for plain and HTML text, including inline images and attachments.
+MailMergLib ha good throughput for sending mail messages and is nicely fault-tolerant for unattended production systems.